Hammered-Dev/OneUrl/README.md

         restart: always
 ```
 ### Authentication
-The project right now required an OAuth provider, you will need to configure an OAuth provider for logging in.
-You can use any authentication services that are capatible with OAuth 2.0 (Open id connect).
-If you don't know where to start, Auth0 is a good choise, or you can self host one with [Identity Server from Duende](https://duendesoftware.com/products/identityserver).
+OneUrl requires an OAuth 2.0 (OpenID Connect) compatible provider for user loggin and authentication.
+- Recommendations
+    - **Managed Service:** **Auth0** is a good choise if you're just starting.
+    - **Self-Hosted:** You can self-host one with projects like [Identity Server from Duende](https://duendesoftware.com/products/identityserver).

 ## Contributing
 Your contribution is highly valued and important for the project's improvement!